 1. “False Prophets” by J Cole

-Anyone who’s listened to False Prophets by J Cole would probably jump to assume that this is clearly written as a “diss-track”.
-The general concept of this track by Cole was to call out rappers who were at the peak of their game but, according to Cole, had slowly ‘fallen from grace.
+Some listeners would probably jump to assume that this song is clearly written as a “diss-track”.
+The general concept of this track by Cole was to call out rappers who were at the peak of their game but had let their ego take control and become consumed by their own image.

 2. “Fake Friends” by Kidd Kidd